 Whistling wind

-Hartig and Staats (Environment & Behavior, 2006) in their review of "restorative environments" showed that sounds associated with "controlled threat" reduce anxiety paradoxically more effectively than neutral sounds.
-The mechanism involves amygdala activation paired with a simultaneous "all is under control" signal from the prefrontal cortex — a state known as "emotional regulation through safe exposure".
+Hartig and Staats (Environment & Behavior, 2006), in their review of restorative environments, showed that sounds associated with controlled threat reduce anxiety paradoxically more effectively than neutral sounds.
+The mechanism involves amygdala activation paired with a simultaneous all-is-under-control signal from the prefrontal cortex, a state known as emotional regulation through safe exposure.

 Included in Mixes